Showing 1 - 10 in 53 results for Sha Tin.

 Home Market is a pioneering poverty relief project that comprises achain of not-for-profit convenience stores selling food and daily necessities at prices close to the costs to underprivileged people.
 Launched by the Henderson Land Group’s Vice Chairman Mr Lee Ka Kit in May 2012, and supported by Lee Shau Kee Foundation as the founding main sponsor.
 Ou

-"WashEasy" Dishware Cleaning Services was sponsored by Social Welfare Department "Enhancing Employment of People with Disabilities through Small Enterprise" project.
-In view of shortage of frontline manpower, "WashEasy" aims to rpovide efficient, reliable and high quality dishware washing services including homes, NGO
+WashEasy Dishware Cleaning Service was set up in 2015 with grant sponsored by Social Welfare Department's "Enchancing Employment of People with Disabilities through Small Enterprise" project.
+"WashEasy" provides efficient, reliable and high quality dishware washing services for clients including homes, schools NGOs, Western and Chines

 SEPD and the Loving Home Foundation have joined hands and launched thenot-for-profit convenience store at Jat Min Chuen Shatin.
 It is a pioneering shopemploying PWDs to operate the store.
 While Home Market is fulfilling the needs ofunderprivileged families for affordable food and daily necessities, employmentopportunities are created for PWDs, enabling them